OZmanSuliman/cryptocurrencies/README.md

 # Cryptocurrencies App

-Note: if you have Xcode blow 14.1 checkout to the branch Xcode_9

 Cryptocurrencies App is an iOS App for cryptocurrencies information.
 UI of the app is developed using SwiftUI.